-The history and cultural changes of traditional and contemporary art forms of the major indigenous cultural regions of the United States, including British Columbia.
+Credit course for grade or Pass/No Pass This course will cover the history and cultural changes of traditional and contemporary art forms of the major indigenous cultural regions of North America and Canada.

 ART-210A Fundamentals of Drawing

 This course will cover the application and appreciation of basic drawing methods and material.
 Emphasis will be on problems of shape, line, value, texture, volume, light and shadow, proportions, pictorial composition, and expression.
 It includes the development of an appreciation for the integrity of both the emotional and intellectual responses to western and non-western works of human imagination.